Smart research begins with a little preparation. Getting to know your subject a little better will help you save time.

 If you can't find a free version of an article, ask a librarian to help you get it.

 Information on human impact to the environment from scholarly, government and general-interest sources.
-Includes topics such as global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.
+Includes citations, abstracts, and some open-source, full-text resources on topics such as global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.

-Including article on world religions, major denominations, biblical studies, religious history, epistemology, political philosophy, philosophy of language, moral philosophy and the history of philosophy.
+This subset of Academic Search Complete focuses on world religions, major denominations, biblical studies, religious history, epistemology, political philosophy, philosophy of language, moral philosophy & the history of philosophy.